Tuywarrior/OOPS/Definitions.md

 In C++, aggregation is a process in which one class defines another class as any entity reference.
 It is another way to reuse the class.
 It is a form of association that represents HAS-A relationship.

+**POLYMORPHISM**

+  The term "Polymorphism" is the combination of "poly" + "morphs" which means many forms.In simple words,its an ability of a message to be displayed in more than one form.There are two types of polymorphism.

+  1.compile-time polymorphism(function overloading & operator overloading)

+  2.runtime-polymorphism(virtual function)

+ **Function overloading: **
+ When there are multiple function with same name but different parameters,then the function are said to be overloaded.

+**Operator overloading: **
+C++ allows the option to overload operators.
+For example,we can make use of the addition operator(+) for string class to concatenate two strings.
+We know that the task of this operator is to add two operands.So a single '+' operator adds them and when placed between string operands.